Muhlenberg County Public Libraries

 Christmas event poster design image formats

 After I finalized the design, the library distributed the final product in a variety of print sizes.
 First, they needed it in the largest print format, which was an 11×17″ poster.
 I then resized the elements and rearranged them to fit in a half page handout.
 Next, I created two different sizes for two local papers’ print newspaper ads.
 Both of the publications have their own sizes and specs, so I had to follow them closely.

 They also promoted the event extensively on their social media channels.
 I modified the design so that it would properly fit on the public library system’s Facebook Event page.
 Facebook’s graphics specs limit the amount of text that advertisers can use.
 The graphics themselves also need to be formatted so that the feature images are positioned in specific locations.
-This way, every part of the image will display as it should, regardless of which device is being used.
-Thus, I had to get creative so that I could fit it to that mold.
+This way, every part of the image will display as it should, regardless of which device users view it on.
+Thus, I had to get creative, so that I could fit it into that mold.
 This was no problem for me, of course.
 I always make sure to stay informed on current social media advertising trends.

 Contact me for your Christmas event poster design

 The staff at Muhlenberg County Public Libraries always tell me how much they love my work.
 Why not try me for your own event ad campaign?
 You might just become one of my repeat customers as well!
 Contact me today to get started!